Dre Campbell Farm

 7. Soapy Water

-Another excellent home remedy for webworms is soap and water.
+Another excellent home remedy for webworms is a mixture of soap and water.

 8. Pruning

-Pruning affected branches can help eliminate any fall webworms that might be hanging around.
+Pruning affected branches can help eliminate any fall webworms that may be present.

 Once the branches fall to the ground, stomp on the nests to squish the caterpillars.
 Pruning will also encourage new growth and make your tree healthier overall.